RVRX/computronics-tape-util/README.md

 Planned Additions:
 looper(), needs accuracy argument! will be very slow on larger cassettes to find length.
 This would allow you to say how accurate you want to be with your initial search for the end of the track.
 looper(), could do with an argument where the user can specify the end of the track manually for know song lengths.
 looper(), make a save to config option that would allow you to save the track endings for labeled cassettes, so that the program can be restarted with no initilizing required.
+Maybe make a quicker algo for finding song end.
+Thinking of maybe doing half-splices, and looking forward if not at end, looking back if past end.
+Or maybe some actual search algo.